QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

-# Architecture guidelines
+# Security Architecture

 <div class="row row-cols-md-2"><div>

 A cybersecurity architect design and oversee the implementation of security solutions within an organization's IT infrastructure.

-Cybersecurity architects are responsible for identifying potential security risks and recommending measures to strengthen the security architecture of the IT infrastructure.
+Cybersecurity architects are responsible for identifying potential security risks and recommending measures <small>(software, hardware, peoples...)</small> to strengthen the security architecture of the IT infrastructure, **and align with the organization strategy goals and objectives** ✅.

+Frameworks like SABSA and TOGAF are methodologies to implement security architecture.
+Additionally, some controls may be enforced:

-* 👉 Refer to regulations <small>(ex: PCI DSS or HIPAA)</small>
+* 👉 Regulations <small>(ex: PCI DSS or HIPAA)</small>
-* 👉 Follow guidelines
+* 👉 Guidelines
   * NIST, NSA
   * CIS Security
   * SANS <small>(see: critical security controls...)</small>
   * Providers <small>(ex: Cisco...)</small>
 </div><div>

 * **Defense-in-depth** 🕸️: use of multiple layers of security, along with various tactics, to slow down/stop an intruder